 What Do You Mean, It's for Kids?: This is a series for ten year old boys that can bring cheesy grins and Manly Tears to high schoolers, college students, and young adults around the world.
-Then the first episodes had a lot of ecchi that had to be censored in multiple countries.
-Not to mention the high amount of violence that wouldn't pass for a kids show in the States.
+Then there's the high amount of violence that wouldn't pass for a kids show in the States.

 Changing Oolong's wish from "the panties off a hot babe" to "the world's most comfortable pair of clean underwear" just makes the first wish in the series even funnier.note In the dub, at least, Pilaf had already said, "I wish for the world," so Oolong quickly came up with something that would keep that sentence going.

-Fat Buu/Mister Buu is this and a Woobie, Destroyer of Worlds.
+Fat Buu.
 He just can't win against another form of himself.
 First, Evil Buu quickly beats him into submission, not even really toying with him.
 Then Mr. Buu defends Hercule and helps buy time in facing the final Big Bad, Kid Buu.
 This version is in all likelihood vastly stronger than the lean, grey earlier version, but takes his sweet time mercilessly slaughtering Mr. Buu and eventually causing the latter to depleting his ki reserves.
 It takes a freakin' lot to ellicit that feeling between two amorphous blobs which usually take shape, when it probably doesn't make sense how the match is even possible.
 (It doesn't affect him on a deeper level, but when you have *fanfare* "The Woooorld Champiooon" on your side, what will?)
 But he's far from the first in the series.